osullik/bc-autoreporter/README.md

 Project description here

 ## Project Motivation
 Both of the members of our team have been fortunate enough to work in management over the last few years.
 One of the most stressful times of year for supervisors and their direct reports is annual performance review time.
 Even those rare managers who have been diligent note-takers need to find their notes, compile them and communicate with the users.
-The feedback loop is too slow and too much information is lost.
+The feedback loop is too slow and too much information is lost for meaningful improvements to me made, even when everyone commits that "it will be different this year".

 Out project explores an approach to performance appraisal that is participative, transparent and almost instantaneous, all without having to fill out annoying forms or send emails back and forth.